State commission considers adding St. Helena cemetery to historic register

-The California State Historical Resources Commission will consider adding the St. Helena Public Cemetery to the National Register of Historic Places at 9 a.m.
-Friday, Aug.
-3, in the auditorium at the State Resources Building, 1416 Ninth St. in Sacramento.
+The California State Historical Resources Commission will consider adding the St. Helena Public Cemetery to the National Register of Historic Places.

 According to a statement by the commission, “A private burial ground belonging to the Hudson family became the main public cemetery for the Napa County community of St. Helena.
 The property is eligible as a pioneer cemetery and an example of ‘rural’ cemetery architecture.”